chenchals/NeuralDecoding/README.md

 # How to use

+## Experiment Config
-Use `pipeline_config.json` config file to config the pipeline.
+Use `experiment_config.json` config file to config the experiment.

-Explaination of fields in config file is given below:
+Explanations of config file fields are given below:

-- model_name: the name of the model used in the pipeline, available models are:
+- model_name [REQUIRED]: the name of the model used in the pipeline, available models are:
   1. "NearestNeighbors"
   2. "RBF SVM"
   3. "DecisionTree"